benitoss/ColorLight_FPGA_boards/README.md

 **How to install and change the LibUSbK driver (Alternative Method to Zadig.
 It allows recover the driver easily)**

 I use the utility USB Driver Tool, you can download from https://visualgdb.com/UsbDriverTool/  The last version is here --> https://sysprogs.com/getfile/1372/UsbDriverTool-2.1.exe
 In case you use the FT2232H JTAG programmer, you will see the "USB Serial Converter A" with VID 0403 and VPI 6010.
-With FT232H is similar and with USB-Blaster you will see"Altera USB Blaster"
+With FT232H is similar and with USB-Blaster you will see "Altera USB Blaster"

 ![alt text](https://github.com/benitoss/ColorLight_FPGA_boards/blob/main/images/USB_Driver_Tool_1.jpg)